ravarcade/BAM_for_TPA/README.md

-PinballVRcade
+BAM for TPA
 =============

-Patcher for Pinball Arcade that enables Oculus Rift support (Windows only)
+Patcher for Pinball Arcade that enables BAM Head Tracking, adds some camera control and assymetric frustum.